UniMath/agda-unimath/src/foundations/07-modular-arithmetic.lagda.md

             ( left-zero-law-mul-Fin x)))) ∙
       ( inv (right-inverse-law-add-Fin x)))

--- We show that pred-Fin is adding neg-one-Fin
+-- We prove some further laws for the operations on Fin

 is-one-neg-neg-one-Fin :
   {k : ℕ} → is-one-Fin {succ-ℕ k} (neg-Fin neg-one-Fin)